serokell/blog-posts/untyped-lambda-calculus/article.md

 While we're on the topic of signifying failure, there's the curious case of expressions for which beta-reduction never stops.

-Such expressions don't have a normal form, and we call them _diverging_.
+Such expressions don't have a normal form, and are said to _diverge_.

 The simplest diverging expression is the application of the so-called omega combinator to itself: